thomktz/betterave/README.md

 This application is built using Flask-RESTx (branch of Flask-RESTful), a Flask extension designed to simplify the development of RESTful APIs.
 Flask-RESTful streamlines the process of creating API endpoints, managing resources, and incorporating RESTful features seamlessly.

+The organized structure of the API allows us to easily create an API page, which provides a clear overview of the API endpoints and their respective functionalities.
+Link to the API : [api.betterave.kientz.net](https://api.betterave.kientz.net)

 ### API Scripts Location

 All scripts related to the API are centralized in the `backend/app/api` directory.
 Within this directory, you'll find various subfolders: